-Applicants may request up to \$25,000 in direct costs and up to \$5,000 in Facilities and Administration costs for a period not to exceed 12 months.
+Applicants may request up to \$40,000 in direct costs plus 15 percent Facilities and Administration costs (also known as indirect costs) for a period not to exceed 12 months.
+The Principal Investigator may receive only one Seed Grant per cycle.